Kevinwmiguel/Kevinwmiguel/README.md

 ## Hello World🌏 I'm Kevin!💻🎮
-- 🎈 I wanna become a Full Stack Developer
+- 🎈 I wanna become a Front-End Developer
 - 📖 Programming to create better solutions to everyday problems.
 Learning will always be the best way to have fun.
 I am majoring in Systems Analysis and Development and am looking for opportunities in technology or project management.
 #